paragonie/paseto/docs/README.md

 Any `optional` data can be appended to the end.
 This information is public (unencrypted), even if the payload is encrypted.
 However, it is always authenticated.
 It's always base64url-encoded.

- * For encrypted tokens, it's included in the associated data alongside the nonce.
+ * For local tokens, it's included in the associated data alongside the nonce.
- * For authenticated/signed tokens, it's appended to the message during the actual authentication/signing step.
+ * For public tokens, it's appended to the message during the actual authentication/signing step, in accordance to [our standard format](https://github.com/paragonie/past/blob/master/docs/01-Protocol-Versions/Common.md#authentication-padding).

 ## Versions and their Respective Purposes